gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 *Whoomp!* Banefire thudded in the distance.
 All of a sudden she felt desperately lonely.
 What would she do if Razi died?
-She couldn't just leave his body lying in an alley---there were rats around.
+She couldn't just leave his body lying in an alley—there were rats around.
 She shivered.
 Did the Karabandi burn their dead?
 Or bury them, like the Uwsians and Ruudians were supposed to?
 Did Razi have any oaths unaccomplished?
 The thought of her teacher returning as a ghost made